fluhus/gostuff/README.md

 * **ezpprof**
   A simple wrapper for runtime/pprof for one-liner profiling.
 * **gobz**
-  A simple wrapper for gobz for simple data serialization.
+  A simple wrapper for encoding/gob for simple data serialization.
 * **stats**
   Common statistic functions.
 * **tsv**